sptankard/digitalsecuritycurriculum/pages/02.curriculum/09.secure-your-comms/chapter9.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">In order to encrypt a message, you will need to obtain your collaborator’s public key.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">In order to encrypt a message, you will need to obtain your collaborator’s public key.
 You will use their public key to encrypt your message, which they will later decrypt using their private key.
 You can use the MIT PGP Public Key Server to look up your collaborator’s public key, if it’s published there. </span>
 		       </div>
 		     </div>

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">The keyserver will associate an ID with the key that looks something like “0x5db78.7” You can make note of this ID and ensure that it is the correct (authentic) with your collaborator via phone or email.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">The keyserver will associate an ID with the key that looks something like “0x5db78.7” You can make note of this ID and ensure that it is the correct (authentic) with your collaborator via phone or email.
 This step will add an additional layer of security, similar to the two-factor authentication used in WhatsApp or Gmail.
 Once you confirm the key, go ahead and copy it into your clipboard, starting with the line that begins with “-----BEGIN PGP PUBLIC KEY BLOCK-----.”</span>
 		       </div>
 		     </div>